 Social media engagement (and your content visibility and reach, as a result) thrives on regular updates.
 And automating your publishing calendar is now a must-have to help you keep a consistent schedule.
 Combine that with automated replies and notifications, and you’re covering a good chunk of your social media operations.

-And with NapoleonCat, you don’t need separate tools for that (which is sometimes the case.)
+And with NapoleonCat, you don’t need separate social media automation tools for that (which is sometimes the case.)
 Go to the publisher in your account to create and share a publishing schedule, create tasks and assign them to team members, and specify visibility settings for individual posts.

 Try NapoleonCat free for 14 days.
 No credit card required.